Azuga

 Azuga is a small resort town in the mountains of Prahova County in the historical region of Muntenia, Romania.
 It is located at the foot of the Baiu Mountains and contains several ski slopes, including the longest ski run in Romania, the Sorica.
 Once heavily industrialized, Azuga contains a bottled water factory, (a leftover from a notable beer factory that brewed Azuga Beer, now produced elsewhere in Romania under license), a sparkling wine factory, wine tasting, and lodging (Cramele Rhein, owned by Halewood International).
 The town offers a view over the Bucegi Mountains, from street level to the top of the Sorica mountain, where a gondola arrival station is located.
 Azuga is one of the most famous mountain resorts of Prahova Valley.

 Until the winter of 2002, Azuga was known as an industrial town.
 After that date, the town was turned into a resort to capitalize on the mountain landscape of the Baiu Mountains.
 Shortly after, the Sorica slope was certified by the International Ski Federation.
 Today, Azuga houses many hotels and hostels that provide accommodation for tourists.
 Accommodation in local homes can also be found for a lower price.
-Notable demolished buildings include the beer factory, the glassware factory and the wool cloth factory.
+The town formerly had several other factories including a beer factory, a glassware factory and a wool cloth factory, but those factories were demolished.
 The refractory materials factory, while still standing, is closed.